Unique concerns with some groups of plants:

 Southern California Warm Season Drought Adapted Native Plants and other plants similarly adapted from other areas of the world

 A common scenario is this, with clay-ish soils: When planting plants of this sort of adaptation during the warm season in clay-ish soils, especially if given significant mulching, such as, say, a two-inch layer, whether of plant materials or a rock/dg - decomposed granite layer, - though with dg the top level of the plants rootball soil would be level with the dg level or faintly higher, and with some consideration for the the rootball heights mentioned in the first paragraph in most cases - , it's typically best to give them only one substantial ground soaking when they are planted which might go down to 24" deep.
-And any further waterings should generally be not much more than the depth of the original rootball, making sure water gets to the rootball, with the frequency being only as necessary for the site and the plant's unique tolerances and requirements.
+And any further waterings should generally be not penetrate more than half the depth of the original rootball, making sure water gets to the rootball, with the frequency being only as necessary for the site and the plant's unique tolerances and requirements.
 However, some species of this adaptation can certainly take deeper waterings at intervals suitable for healthy faster growth.
 Typically, be careful that the plants don't wilt too much because of getting too dry in their early period after planting, though just a little wilting is ok, but you don't have to let them wilt either.
 Warm weather/season watering tends to be when these sorts of plants are more sensitive to 'overwatering' by human applied irrigation.
 Check on the requirements of each plant type, get to know their needs and tolerances, contact me if you have any questions, because all the answers are not necessarily easy to come by.
 If mulching is not done, more watering frequency will be necessary.
+It's generally best to give at least a light mulch cover, just enough to cover the soil.
 No mulching is recommended wherever it is preferable for quicker drying to occur.

 Planting from containers, or other sorts of transplanting, typically adds a special need of supplemental watering for a few months or more after planting, though in some cases only one or two waterings may be beneficial or necessary if the plants are also mulched whether with plant materials or a rock/DG layer, or in some cases even when not mulched.